-Setting Up CTD Configuration (.con) File in SEASAVE
+Setting Up CTD Configuration (.xmlcon or .con) File in Seasave

-When Sea-Bird ships a new CTD, we include a .con file that reflects the current CTD configuration as we know it.
-The .con file is named with the CTD serial number, followed with the .con extension.
-For example, for a CTD with serial number 2375, Sea-Bird names the .con file 2375.con.
-You may rename the .con file if desired; this will not affect the results.
+- Seasave and SBE Data Processing versions 7.20 introduced .xmlcon files (in XML format).
+Versions 7.20 and later allow you to open a .con or .xmlcon file, and to save it to a .con or .xmlcon file.
+Seasave and SBE Data Processing use the same configuration file. - A new or recalibrated CTD ships with a configuration file that reflects the current configuration as we know it.
+The file is named with the CTD serial number, followed by a .xmlcon extension.
+For example, for a CTD with serial number 2375, Sea-Bird names the file 2375.xmlcon.
+You may rename the file (but not the extension) if desired; this will not affect the results.

-SEASAVE, Sea-Bird's real-time data acquisition and display program, requires a .con file, which defines the CTD - auxiliary sensors integrated with the instrument, and channels, serial numbers, and calibration dates and coefficients for all the integrated sensors (conductivity, temperature, and pressure as well as auxiliary sensors).
-SEASAVE (as well as our data processing software) uses the information in the .con file to interpret and process the raw data.
-If the .con file does not match the actual instrument configuration, the software will not be able to interpret and process the data correctly.
-To verify the contents of the .con file:
+Seasave, Sea-Bird's real-time data acquisition and display program, requires a configuration file, which defines the CTD - auxiliary sensors integrated with the instrument, and channels, serial numbers, and calibration dates and coefficients for all the integrated sensors (conductivity, temperature, and pressure as well as auxiliary sensors).
+Seasave (as well as our data processing software) uses the information in the configuration file to interpret and process the raw data.
+If the .xmlcon or .con file does not match the actual instrument configuration, the software will not be able to interpret and process the data correctly.
+To verify the contents of the configuration file:

-- 1. Double click on Seasave.exe. - 2.
-Click Configure Inputs.
+- Double click on Seasave.exe. - Click Configure Inputs.
 On the Instrument Configuration tab, click Open.
-In the dialog box, select the .con file and click Open.
+In the dialog box, select the .xmlcon or .con file and click Open.